HirokiHamaguchi/latexlint/README.md

 ### LLThousands

-Detect wrongly used commas as thousands separators such as `1,000` in `.tex` files.
+Detect wrongly used commas as thousands separators, such as `1,000` in `.tex` files.
 You should likely use `1{,}000` or use the package [icomma](https://ctan.org/pkg/icomma?lang=en).

 ![rules/LLThousands](rules/LLThousands/LLThousands.png)